bright/new-www/_posts/2017-11-14-write-native-in-react-native.md

 ### Exposing methods to JS
-What if we would like to register `BroadcastReceiver` not on application start, but later, and invoke it from react-native module in Type-Script?
+What if we would like to register `BroadcastReceiver` not on application start, but later, and invoke it from React Native module in TypeScript?
 Here comes `@ReactMehod` annotation.
 Just add method with it to your module class:

 ```java
 @ReactMethod